B-cell receptor: Signaling pathways of the B cell receptor

-There are several signaling pathways that the B cell receptor can follow through.
-The physiology of B cells is intimately connected with the function of their B cell receptor.
+There are several signaling pathways that the B-cell receptor can follow through.
+The physiology of B cells is intimately connected with the function of their B-cell receptor.
 The BCR signaling pathway is initiated when the mIg subunits of the BCR bind a specific antigen.
-The initial triggering of the B cell receptor is similar for all receptors of the non-catalytic tyrosine-phosphorylated receptor family.
+The initial triggering of the BCR is similar for all receptors of the non-catalytic tyrosine-phosphorylated receptor family.
 The binding event allows phosphorylation of immunoreceptor tyrosine-based activation motifs (ITAMs) in the associated Igα/Igβ heterodimer subunits by the tyrosine kinases of the Src family, including Blk, Lyn, and Fyn.

 Multiple models have been proposed how BCR-antigen binding induces phosphorylation, including conformational change of the receptor and aggregation of multiple receptors upon antigen binding.
 Tyrosine kinase Syk binds to and is activated by phosphorylated ITAMs and in turn phosphorylates scaffold protein BLNK on multiple sites.
 After phosphorylation, downstream signalling molecules are recruited to BLNK, which results in their activation and the transduction of the signal to the interior.